gokulsan/lectures/README.md

 Lecture Sessions of Gokul Alex

 ## 2020
-- Pathways of Post Quantum Cryptography for Kashmir Institute of Mathematical Sciences
+- Pathways of Post Quantum Cryptography for KIMS

 ## 2021
 - Blockchain and Future of Work > NIT Calicut School of Management